InesBett/Coffee-price-analysis/README.md

 Consumption Dataset – Making the Data Usable

 This dataset contained symbols and formatting issues that prevented smooth numerical analysis.
-To clean it, I:

 ✔ Removed unwanted symbols to convert all relevant variables into numeric format.

 ✔ Ensured uniformity across all data points for accurate comparison and calculations.